 Most on-the-job injuries are fairly straightforward.
-There are usually witnesses to corroborate what occurred, unsafe conditions to point to and management who is either directly in the area or close enough to survey the accident scene where it happened almost immediately.
-But when a work accident does not cause a new injury, but rather aggravates an existing problem, things can get tricky, workers’ compensation lawyers in Denver said.
+There are usually witnesses to corroborate what occurred, unsafe conditions to point to, and management who is either directly in the area or close enough to survey the accident scene where it happened almost immediately.
+But when a work accident does not cause a new injury, but rather aggravates an existing problem, things can get tricky, Denver workers’ compensation lawyers said.
 Unfortunately, it can be difficult to get an employer to accept responsibility and act accordingly.

 Any injury that occurs at your job is considered a workplace injury, and if that injury aggravates an existing ailment, it should be covered by workers’ compensation laws.
 But in some cases, employees who are injured on the job and have their existing conditions reappear or flare-up, as a result, are told that workers’ compensation insurance will not provide coverage for their medical needs.